w3c/wai-curricula/content/content-author/structure.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students about the purpose of paragraphs, unordered lists, and ordered lists.
-Assess how students describe the purpose of paragraphs, unordered lists, and ordered lists.
+* Short Answer Questions &mdash; Ask students about the purpose of paragraphs, unordered lists, ordered lists, and description lists.
+Assess how students describe the purpose of paragraphs, unordered lists, ordered lists, and description lists.
 * Practical &mdash; Give students a piece of content and ask them to group related content using paragraphs and lists.
 Assess how students use paragraphs and lists to group related content.

 {% include excol.html type="end" %}